-Part of the appeal of Neighbourhood Planning to local people is the increased role of the community through the establishment of neighbourhood fora and neighbourhood development plans in developing local priorities for investment.
+Part of the appeal of neighbourhood planning to local people is the increased role of the community through the establishment of neighbourhood fora and a neighbourhood development plan in developing local priorities for investment.

 The implementation and delivery of the priorities and projects in this neighbourhood plan will require funding to be secured.